-Highlight: Pictured here, the spectacular Place de la Bourse, also known as Place Royale, is one of the cities most beautiful squares.
+Highlight: Pictured here, the spectacular Place de la Bourse, also known as Place Royale, is one of the city's most beautiful squares.
 The perfect place to enjoy a glass of Bordeaux wine!

-In the words of Audery Hepburn, 'Paris is always a good idea.'
-Undoubtedly one of the most iconically beautiful cities in the world, as well as a globally recognised hub for it's Gothic architecture, fashion, art and fine dining, the city of love cannot go unmentioned here.
+In the words of Audrey Hepburn, 'Paris is always a good idea.'
+Undoubtedly one of the most iconically beautiful cities in the world, as well as a globally recognised hub for its Gothic architecture, fashion, art and fine dining, the city of love cannot go unmentioned here.

-Highlight: Amongst a plethora of spectacular sights, the Eiffel Tower surely has to be the highlight of Paris and indeed, one of the highlights of Europe as well.
+Highlight: Amongst a plethora of spectacular sights, the Eiffel Tower surely has to be the highlight of Paris and indeed, one of the highlights of Europe.

-Marseille is a stunning city in the south of France, best known for the its lively port.
-The endearing French lifestyle here remains unchanged by tourism and exists around beautiful squares, winding cobbled streets and bustling markets.
+Marseille is a stunning city in the south of France, best known for its lively port.
+The appealing French lifestyle here remains unchanged by tourism and exists around beautiful squares, winding cobbled streets and bustling markets.

 Highlight: Whilst in the city, you must try Bouillabaisse, a traditional Provençal fish stew that originates from the city of Marseille.
 Originally a stew made by fishermen, it has now become something of a delicacy in the city.